kaylerp/learn-xgboost-kp/README.md

 Remember that 0 is the default value, and means no data.
 So how will we represent year alignment, and the differences?

 *Question 7:* What value will the date fields contain if the year differs by 1?
 What about if they differ by 2, or 5?
+     - if dateDifference = 1, then feature value will be 4
+     - if dateDifference = 2, then feature value = 3
+     - if dateDifference = 5, then feature value - 0

      Run CreateFeatureVectors2.java after uncommenting the code that compares the years into buckets and train a new model.

 *Question 8:* What is the accuracy now?
 How could you improve this bucketing?
+     - 32 false positives, 29 false negatives
+          Accuracy: 84.75%
+     - We could extend the range to 10.
+And scale the points from there. (aka if dateDifference = 0, then feature value = 5, dateDifference = 1 then feature value = 4 ... like before but then if between 3 and 5 then featrue value is 2, then if between 6-10 then feature value = 1, else 0  ) OR if there isn't a date then put a -1?

 ### D. Analyzing the model